SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 d) Comprehesive references of sources the that have contributed to this project

 Closing
 During this phase I consoldated the files that I had created, checked that the key deliverables meet the requirements laid out in points a - d above.
-Rechecked the Python scripts run as intended, check references used, as well as spelling and grammer with the README. file.
+Rechecked the Python scripts run as intended, check references used, finalise the README fiole and tidy-up the project repository, file names etc.

 4. Instruction how to run the Python scripts